prasannaad/SCD30-Forced-Calibration-Server/Paper/paper.md

 # Statement of need

-Carbon dioxide (CO2) sensors are vital components in various applications, such as indoor air quality assessment[@ABRAHAM2014165], climate control, and greenhouse gas monitoring.
+Carbon dioxide (CO2) sensors are vital components in various applications, such as indoor air quality assessment[@ABRAHAM2014165][@390298], climate control, and greenhouse gas monitoring.
-Accurate calibration of these sensors is critical to ensure reliable and consistent measurements.
+Accurate calibration of these sensors is critical to ensure reliable and consistent measurements [@10152133].
 However, calibrating multiple sensors individually can be time-consuming and prone to human error, especially in scenarios where a large number of sensors are deployed across different locations.